Rheum palmatum aka Chinese Rhubarb

 Chinese Rhubarb, Ornamental Rhubarb, East Indian Rhubarb

-How to care for Chinese Rhubarb
+How difficult is it to take care of Chinese Rhubarb

 Chinese Rhubarb is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.